Several courses are run throughout the year

 Are you looking for a support group for patients or carers?

-We run ‘Positive Steps’ courses six times a year to introduce people with incurable conditions and their carers to the Hospice and signpost them to other support services in the North East.
+We run ‘Positive Steps’ courses six times a year to introduce people with life-limiting conditions and their carers to the Hospice and signpost them to other support services in the North East.
 The sessions help dispel the myths around palliative care and show we offer more than just end of life care.

 When we walked through the doors of the Outpatient Suite for the first time it was like someone had wrapped a blanket around us - it was a great relief.